Dynamical generalizations of the Prime Number Theorem and disjointness of additive and multiplicative semigroup actions: Introduction

 \begin{Maintheorem} Let $(Y,\nu,S)$ be finitely generated and strongly uniquely ergodic.
 Then

 for every $y\in Y$ and $g\in\Cont(Y)$. \end{Maintheorem}

 Observe that for any uniquely ergodic additive topological dynamical system $(X,T)$ the corresponding multiplicative topological dynamical system $(X, T^\Omega)$ is both finitely generated and strongly uniquely ergodic.
-In particular, \cref{thm_dynamical_MVT_fg_sue} contains \cref{thm_dynamical_MVT_Omega} as a special case.
+Therefore, \cref{thm_dynamical_MVT_fg_sue} contains \cref{thm_dynamical_MVT_Omega} as a special case.

+\begin{Remark} If the generators $R_1,\ldots,R_d$ of the multiplicative action $S=(S_n)_{n\in\N}$ are powers of the same transformation, as for example is the case in \cref{cor_dynamical_MVT_additive_functions} below, then \cref{thm_dynamical_MVT_fg_sue} can also be proved by purely number theoretic methods using \Erdos{}-type estimates obtained by \Halasz{} in \cite{Halasz71}.
+This is in analogy the alternative proof of \cref{thm_dynamical_MVT_Omega} outlined in \cref{rem_proof_A_gen} above.
+However, in the general case when there is no apparent relation between the generators $R_1,\ldots,R_d$, we do not see how existing results from number theory can be used to give a proof of \cref{thm_dynamical_MVT_fg_sue} different to ours. \end{Remark}

+\begin{Remark} It is natural to ask whether \cref{thm_dynamical_MVT_fg_sue} can be extended to multiplicative systems that are not finitely generated.
+In general, the answer is no. For example, the non-finitely generated multiplicative system $(Y,\nu,S)$ where $Y=\T=\R/\Z$, $\nu$ is the Haar measure on $\T$, and $S_n(x)={x+\log(n)}\pmod{1}$, does not satisfy the conclusion of \cref{thm_dynamical_MVT_fg_sue}, because $(\log(n))_{n\in\N}$ is not uniformly distributed mod~$1$ (see \cite[p.~8, Example 2.4]{KN74}).
+On the other hand, it is not hard to see that there are some non-finitely generated systems that do satisfy the conclusion of \cref{thm_dynamical_MVT_fg_sue}.
+For example, if $b\colon\N\to S^1$ is a non-finitely generated completely multiplicative function such that $(b(n))_{n\in\N}$ is uniformly distributed in the unit circle $S^1$, then the corresponding multiplicative rotation by $b$ (as described in \cref{ex_2}, part~\ref{remark_itm_2}) is a non-finitely generated multiplicative system with the desired property.
+A concrete example of such a function is the one uniquely determined by

+where $p$ ranges over all prime numbers and $\alpha$ is some fixed irrational number.
+At the end of this section we pose two questions (see Questions~\ref{question_1} and~\ref{question_2}) which further address this subject matter. \end{Remark}

 We will discuss now some applications of \cref{thm_dynamical_MVT_fg_sue}.
-We call a multiplicative function $b\colon\N\to\C$ \define{finitely generated} if $\{b(p): p\in\P\}$ is finite.
+We call a multiplicative function $b\colon\N\to\C$ \define{finitely generated} if the set $\{b(p): p\in\P\}$ is finite.
 Also, we say a multiplicative function $b$ has a \define{mean value} if its \Cesaro{} averages converge, i.e.,